rofonsecap/hello-world/README.md

 # hello-world
 GitHub Tutorial

 Hi, my name is Rodrigo Fonseca.
-Medial student from mexico learning how to use GitHub thanks to Coursera.
+Medical student from Mexico learning how to use GitHub thanks to Coursera.